vault27/Foundation/ise.md

   - Re-Auth (Reauthentication): Forces the endpoint to reauthenticate using the same credentials but applying new authorization policies
   - Port-Bounce: Disconnects the client (causing a reauthentication) by momentarily shutting down the port (used in wired scenarios)

+### Accounting

+- Shows when user connects, disconnects, how much data sent/received
+- When a user/session begins, the Network Access Server (NAS) sends an Accounting-Start packet to the RADIUS server
+- During a session, the NAS may send Interim-Update packets at intervals (e.g., every 5 minutes) - with bytes sent/received for example
+- When the session ends, the NAS sends Accounting-Stop
+- Standard RADIUS accounting cannot log user commands, so it is useless for admin accounting

 ## Cisco switch commands

 - Show all dot1x configured ports: `show dot1x all`